wolffy-au/process-analyst-copilot/README.md

-# Business Analyst Copilot
+# Process Analyst Copilot

 ## Overview

-The Business Analyst Copilot is an application designed to assist business analysts in automating various tasks such as drafting processes, capturing assumptions, and clarifying details.
+The Process Analyst Copilot is an application designed to assist process analysts in automating various tasks such as drafting processes, capturing assumptions, and clarifying details.
 It leverages a language model to provide intelligent responses and streamline the workflow.

 ## Features